iamsuryasonar/webdev-notes/React.md

 };
 ```

-### Q.How to pass data between sibling components using React router?
+### Q. How to pass data between sibling components using React router?
 -> Passing data between sibling components of React is possible using React Router useParams hook.

 Parent component (usually App.js to define routes)